Frank Furedi: Views

-In the 1990s he was actively involved in humanist-focused issues, especially campaigns for free speech.
+In the 1990s he was actively involved in campaigns for free speech.
 Furedi maintains that society and universities are undergoing a politically driven 'dumbing down' process which is manifest in society's growing inability to understand and assess the meaning of risk.
 The rise of the environmental and green movements parallels society's growing obsession with risk.
 Furedi also attacks the scientific consensus on global warming, and has criticised the prominent role played by science in policy formation.

 In 2008 he criticised opponents of American vice presidential candidate Sarah Palin on the Spiked website.
-He claims: "It seems that even fervent advocates of women’s rights will adopt outdated and chauvinistic moral rhetoric when targeting a woman they do not like."
+He claims: "It seems that even fervent advocates of women's rights will adopt outdated and chauvinistic moral rhetoric when targeting a woman they do not like."

 In 2008 he co-authored a book with Jennie Bristow published by the think tank Civitas titled Licensed to Hug: How Child Protection Policies Are Poisoning the Relationship Between the Generations and Damaging the Voluntary Sector, arguing that the growth of police vetting (see Criminal Records Bureau) has created a sense of mistrust and advocating a more common-sense approach to adult/child relations, based on the assumption that the vast majority of adults can be relied on to help and support children, and that the healthy interaction between generations enriches children's lives.